 Hardshell, an Insecticon with a personality and voice now serves this role.
 Well, he used to, then he got hit with a bunch of missiles from the Jackhammer and is dead now.

 Season 3 introduces the new Predaking.
 A massive ancient Draconic Cybertronian beast revived by Shockwave to hunt the now scattered Autobots.
 Powerful enough to through around both Wheeljack and Bulkhead and durable enough to barely notice a grenade going off underneath it and only slowed down being crushed by a mine falling on its head.
 Later he reveals that he is capable of transformation.
 When he speaks for the first time he reveals a rather eloquent and almost tragic side, being alone and unsure of his destiny.
-Megatron is not pleased to discover that his new "Brute" is actually a Genius Bruiser capable of overthrowing him.
+Megatron is not pleased to discover that his new "Brute" is actually a Genius Bruiser capable of overthrowing him if he so chose.

 Thundra in the Ultimate Spider-Man animated series is a rare female example.
 She's the muscle of the villainous Frightful Four.